CryptoUserGuide

 Centralized Exchanges (CEX)

-Platforms like Binance, Coinbase, and Kraken that facilitate crypto trading through a central authority.
+Platforms that facilitate crypto trading through a central authority.
 They offer high liquidity and user-friendly interfaces but require users to trust the exchange with their funds.
 CEXs often provide features like margin trading, futures contracts, and staking services.

 Decentralized Exchanges (DEX)

-Peer-to-peer platforms like Uniswap, SushiSwap, and PancakeSwap that enable direct crypto trading without intermediaries.
-They offer greater privacy and control over funds but may have lower liquidity and more complex interfaces.
+Peer-to-peer platforms that enable direct crypto trading without intermediaries.
+They offer greater privacy and control over funds but may have lower liquidity.
 DEXs use smart contracts to facilitate trades and often provide liquidity mining incentives.

 Hybrid Exchanges

 Platforms that combine elements of both centralized and decentralized exchanges, aiming to offer the benefits of both systems while mitigating their drawbacks.
-These exchanges may use centralized order books with decentralized settlement or offer both CEX and DEX services on the same platform.
+These may use centralized order books with decentralized settlement.

 Crypto Wallets